top of page

 What is an F5 bengal cat?

-• An F5 bengal cat is a bengal bred from an F4 bengal cat and a domestic cat.
+• An F5 bengal is a bengal bred from an F4 bengal cat (usually female) and a domestic bengal cat.

 • F5 bengals are completely domestic and are not regulated anywhere except Hawaii and New York.

-• F5 bengal cats are deemed to be fully domestic and usually don’t have any behavioral problems that foundation bengals do.
+• F5 bengal cats usually don’t have any behavioral problems that foundation bengals do.

 How much wild blood do bengal cats have?